-There are no particular rules in Ireland addressing transfer pricing in respect of intangibles.
+There are no particular rules in Ireland addressing transfer pricing in respect of intangible assets, although the amortisation available on the acquisition of intangible assets is limited to the amount 'which would have been paid or payable for the asset in a transaction between independent persons acting at arm's length'.
+There is no further guidance on the meaning of arm's length in this context.
 However, Ireland has strongly endorsed the outcomes of the BEPS project, including the report on Actions 8-10.

 The 2017 OECD Transfer Pricing Guidelines have not yet been incorporated into Irish law.
-Therefore in non-double tax treaty transfer pricing cases the DEMPE principles should not have direct application.
-This is particularly relevant from an Irish perspective in the context of royalty payments from Irish resident companies to IP holding companies resident in a non-double tax treaty jurisdiction.
-However the DEMPE principles are relevant in double tax treaty cases.
+Therefore in non-double-tax treaty transfer pricing cases the development, enhancement, maintenance, protection and exploitation of intangibles (DEMPE) principles, to the extent they are not reflected in the 2010 OECD Transfer Pricing Guidelines, should not have direct application.
+This is particularly relevant from an Irish perspective in the context of royalty payments from Irish resident companies to IP holding companies resident in a non-doubletax treaty jurisdiction.
+However, the DEMPE principles are relevant in double-tax treaty cases.